francescocolleoni/go-ipset/README.md

   - use `vagrant halt` to stop the VM, `vagrant destroy` to destroy it

 For more details about Vagrant, [check the official documentation](https://www.vagrantup.com/docs/installation).

+### Testing
+- assuming that `make` is available on the target development environment, run `make` from the project root to run tests